How America’s culture wars influence public perception and policy during the 2024 election season

 Danielle Vinson, Ph.D., ’89 (moderator) is professor of politics and international affairs at Furman University.
 She specializes in institutions in American government with a particular emphasis on Congress and the media.

-Leroy Chapman, Jr., is The Atlanta Journal-Constitution’s Editor-in-Chief.
-Previously, he was managing editor where he was in charge of reporting teams that cover state, local, and federal government; politics; education; public safety; local, state and federal courts; transportation; immigration and breaking news.
+Leroy Chapman, Jr., is The Atlanta Journal-Constitution’s editor-in-chief.
+He is the first Black journalist to hold the newsroom’s top job in its 156-year history.
+Previously, he was managing editor where he led reporting teams that cover local, state, and federal government, politics, education, crime and public safety, the economy, sports and breaking news.
 He has worked at the AJC since 2011.

 Danielle Vinson